ezhan94/multiagent-programmatic-supervision/README.md

 # Generative Multi-Agent Behavioral Cloning

+## Updates!!

+5/20/2018 - a new version of the code will be available soon (with PyTorch v0.4), stay tuned!

+## Code

-Code is written with PyTorch (Python 3.6.1).
+Code is written with PyTorch v0.2 (Python 3.6.1).

 Dataset is available from [STATS](https://www.stats.com/data-science/).
 A pre-processed version is available [here](https://drive.google.com/drive/folders/1g6jlyYGH8rIrJfZ7TrGsCyS0Kf2d0lY-?usp=sharing).
 Download the data into the `bball_data/data/` folder.